-(C) Additional paid-in capital
+(c) Additional paid-in capital

 Dec.
 31, 2020 Dec.
-31, 2019

-Form shares of changes in equities of subsidiaries \$5,717 \$5,717

-The differences between the fair value of consideration

-paid or received from acquiring or disposing

-subsidiaries and the carrying amounts of the

-subsidiaries 16,940 16,940

-Share of changes in net assets of associates and joint

-ventures accounted for using the equity method (2,675) (2,675)

-Restricted stocks for employees 2,543 25,729

-Premium from preferred stocks issued 198,198

-Total \$220,723 \$45,711
+31, 2019 Form shares of changes in equities of subsidiaries \$5,717 \$5,717 The differences between the fair value of consideration paid or received from acquiring or disposing subsidiaries and the carrying amounts of the subsidiaries 16,940 16,940 Share of changes in net assets of associates and joint ventures accounted for using the equity method (2,675) (2,675) Restricted stocks for employees 2,543 25,729 Premiums from preferred stocks issued 198,198 Total \$220,723 \$45,711

-- (a) According to the Company Act, the capital reserve shall not be used except for making good the deficit of the company.
+- i.
+According to the Company Act, the capital reserve shall not be used except for making good the deficit of the company.
 When a company incurs no loss, it may distribute the capital reserves related to the income derived from the issuance of new shares at a premium or income from endowments received by the company.
-The distribution could be made in cash or in the form of dividend shares to its shareholders in proportion to the number of shares being held by each of them. - (b)According to the prevailing laws and regulations, each year, the amount of capital increase transferred from capital reserve arising from premiums on issuance of capital stock and donations cannot exceed 10% of the Company's total issued capital.
+The distribution could be made in cash or in the form of dividend shares to its shareholders in proportion to the number of shares being held by each of them.
+Additional paid-in capital arising from long-term equity investment can not be used for any purpose. - ii.
+According to the prevailing laws and regulations, each year, the amount of capital increase transferred from capital reserve arising from premiums on issuance of capital stock and donations cannot exceed 10% of the Company's total issued capital.

-(D) Retained earnings and dividend policies
+(d) Retained earnings and dividend policies